 Speaking of “mobile first” as a strategy, “a video first” approach to online marketing is gaining traction.
 The term was coined by none other than Facebook itself and describes the trend of consumers and brands not only consuming, but also creating video content.

-For brands looking to make a splash, devoting the bulk of their creative efforts to producing video content could become a solid strategy in 2019.
+For brands looking to make a splash, devoting the bulk of their creative efforts to producing video content could become a solid strategy in 2020.
 Brands are already producing more content than ever before.
-In 2018, brands will spend over $90 billion on video content; much of which is devoted to social media marketing.

 Video Overtakes Other Online Content